jimbateson7/jamesbateson.co.uk/src/index.md

   Outside of work I love to run, hike, and cook.
 postsHeading: Recent Articles
 postsSummary: A mix of development related articles, thoughts and notes.
-journalSummary: Articles on being active, mental wellbeing, life, and more.
+journalSummary: Articles on being active, wellbeing, life, and more.
 ---